tonalidae/OLS/README.md

 Please note that it's very important to us that we maintain a positive, open, safe and supportive learning environment for everyone who wants to participate.
 When you join us we ask that you follow our [code of conduct](CODE_OF_CONDUCT.md) in all interactions both on and offline.

-## Get in touch
+### Get in touch

-You can contact our project manager **Andrea Grijalva** by email at contacto AT laconga DOT redclara DOT net You can follow also the project in our social networks @lacongaphysics in Instagram, Twitter and Facebook.
+You can contact our project manager **Andrea Grijalva** by email at [contacto@laconga.redclara.net](contacto@laconga.redclara.net)
+You can follow also the project in our social networks @lacongaphysics in Instagram, Twitter and Facebook.

 ## Citing _LA-CoNGA Physics_

 For now we do not have anything.
 To be added later.
 Define granularity

-We really appreciate any references that you make to The Turing Way project in your and we hope it is useful.
+We really appreciate any references that you make to LA-CoNGA Physics project and we hope it is useful.
 If you have any questions please [get in touch.](#Get-in-touch)

 ## Thank you

-Thank you so much (Gracias!) for visiting the project and we do hope that you'll join us on this amazing journey to .
+Thank you so much (Gracias :smiling_face_with_three_hearts:!) for visiting the project and we do hope that you'll join us on this amazing journey to .

-## Contributors
+## Collaborators

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
 Do we want to add the contributors list??
 Yes